carlota-moh/art-classifier/README.md

     <img src="docs/baroque_example.jpg" width="300" height="400" />
 <p>

+To ensure a balanced dataset, we cropped the original dataset to 5,000 images for each of the four styles.
+This will enable us to achieve a more reasonable training time while still allowing for effective model training and assessment.

 ## Overview

-We start by building a simple CNN architecture from scratch.
-This netwrok will serve as our base model.
-The main issue with this network is the significant amount of *overfitting* to the trainig data, which we try to reduce by using different techniques:
+Our project begins with the creation of a basic CNN architecture from scratch, which will serve as our base model.
+However, we encounter a major issue with this network: significant overfitting to the training data.
+To address this issue, we take an incremental approach and build on top of the initial architecture using various techniques, including dropout, batch normalization, and data augmentation.

-+ Dropout
-+ Batch normalization
-+ Data augmentation

-Once our custom-built model is fully explored, we then shift our focus towards using transfer learning by combining the convolutional part of an off-the-shelf pre-trained network, which we will then combine with a fully connected classifier (DNN).
-For this purpose, we will be evaluating three different models:
+After exploring our custom-built model, we shift our focus to transfer learning and examine two different philosophies: feature extraction and fine-tuning.

+1. For feature extraction, we use a pre-trained model as a fixed feature extractor, and the extracted features serve as input for training a classifier on the new task
+2. For fine-tuning, we unfreeze the last few layers of the convolutional part and retrain them along with the classifier.

+To accomplish this, we evaluate three models:

 + ResNet50
 + VGG16 & VGG19
 + MobileNet

-Finally, we will explore a different network architecture by using Huggingface's Transformers.
+Finally, we explore a different network architecture using Huggingface's Transformers.

+Throughout the project, we monitor accuracy and loss plotted across epochs for each model, ensuring that we interpret the results correctly and draw actionable insights.